zsquareplusc/python-msp430-tools/README.txt

 msp430.memory
     Memory implementation, used to store an memory image used to download to the MSP430.
 File format handlers are here too.
+    Interesting submodules are:
+    - convert
+    - compare
+    - hexdump
+    - generate

 msp430.shell.commands
     Shell commands, useful for makefiles etc.

+msp430.shell.watch
+    Watch a file for changes and execute a command in that case.

 msp430.listing
     Parser for listing files.